Critical Berezinskii-Kosterlitz-Thouless dynamics in the archetypal two-dimensional spin system Ba$_2$CuSi$_2$O$_6$Cl$_2$: NMR relaxation rate

-Notably, both the $T_1^{-1}(T)$ dependence and the absolute values of the relaxation rates are the \emph{same} for both critical fields.
-This is different from what is expected and observed in quasi-1D compounds: The fully polarized state above $H_{c2}$ is a classical one, while the zero-polarization state below $H_{c1}$ is a complicated superposition of spin-singlets that is of purely quantum origin.
-When describing physical quantities in this latter state we have to apply the renormalization induced by quantum fluctuations \cite{Kohama2011} that are absent above $H_{c2}$.
-This has been successfully applied in the quasi-1D compound NiCl$_2$-4SC(NH$_2$)$_2$ (DTN) \cite{Kohama2011}, but the corresponding effect is absent from our $T_1^{-1}$ data in a quasi-2D Ba$_2$CuSi$_2$O$_6$Cl$_2$.
-The reason might be that the 2D fluctuations are less efficient than the 1D ones.
-We remark that the reduced hc-boson Hamiltonian is \emph{symmetric} with respect to the center of the BEC dome [$(H_{c1}+H_{c2})/2$], which is the zero of the corresponding \emph{effective} field.
+Notably, both the $T_1^{-1}(T)$ dependence and the absolute values of the relaxation rates are the same for both critical fields.
+This is different from what is expected and observed in quasi-1D compounds: The fully polarized state above $H_{c2}$ is a classical one, while the zero-polarization state below $H_{c1}$ is a complicated superposition of spin singlets that is of purely quantum origin.
+When describing physical quantities in this latter state {of quasi-1D compounds,} we have to apply the renormalization induced by quantum fluctuations \cite{Kohama2011} that are absent above $H_{c2}$.
+This has been successfully applied in the quasi-1D compound NiCl$_2$-4SC(NH$_2$)$_2$ (DTN) \cite{Kohama2011}, but the corresponding effect is absent from our $T_1^{-1}$ data in a quasi-2D Ba$_2$CuSi$_2$O$_6$Cl$_2$. {This suggests that the renormalization effects are negligible in the quasi-2D case, possibly due to diminished strength of the 2D fluctuation as compared to the 1D ones.} We remark that the reduced hc-boson Hamiltonian is \emph{symmetric} with respect to the center of the BEC dome [$(H_{c1}+H_{c2})/2$], which is the zero of the corresponding \emph{effective} field.
 In this representation, both critical fields are the effective saturation fields, and their behavior is thus necessarily identical.
 So, only by considering the full spin-dimer Hamiltonian we can account for the asymmetry between the two critical fields.
-Why would that be efficient in quasi-1D compounds and not in quasi-2D compounds remains to be investigated theoretically.
+Why would {this asymmetry be apparent in the $T_1^{-1}$ data of quasi-1D compounds and not in quasi-2D compounds remains an open question} to be investigated theoretically.
 However, it is also possible that the equality of $T_1^{-1}$ at both critical field in Ba$_2$CuSi$_2$O$_6$Cl$_2$ is a result of some kind of compensation, be it accidental or not.

 Finally, below $H_{c1}$, at 12.5~T, as the temperature is lowered, we observe a strong decrease of spin fluctuations induced by the presence of a gap that we discussed in relation to the Fig.~\ref{Fig_GapedCriticalT1}.